Leigh Delamere services

 The fees are strictly enforced by CP Plus.

-The eastbound service area is thought to be ten years older than the westbound one, which explains the striking difference between the design of the two sites.
+The eastbound service area is thought to be ten years older than the westbound one, which explains the noticeable differences between the design of the two sites.
 When it opened, it was praised for its simple but striking building design.
+At 41 acres, when it opened it was considered massive - 10 years ago services had been only eight acres in total size.

-In 1975 Leigh Delamere was the only service station to impress a panel of architects, who called it "extremely fine, large and spacious".
+Thanks to the good design work of Taverna, in 1975 Leigh Delamere was the only service station to impress a panel of architects, who called it "extremely fine, large and spacious".
+A trial children's play area had been sanctioned by the Department for Transport.

 There were once plans to rename the services to Chippenham, and beneath the westbound site lies two buried diggers.
 Why?
 Who knows!